Can You Eat Healthy At Family Dollar? We Investigate

 This article is the third of a three-part series where we research whether you can get healthy and nutritious groceries from the most popular dollar stores.
 You can read our Dollar General review and our Dollar Tree review to see the other articles.

-In this article we’ll review the healthiest options at Family Dollar from various food categories like fruits and carbs, explain how we define eating healthy, and share a sample healthy Family Dollar meal plan.
+In this article we’ll review the healthiest options at Family Dollar from various food categories like fruits, snacks and drinks, explain how we define eating healthy, and share a sample healthy Family Dollar meal plan.

 What Does Healthy Eating Even Mean?